 If the water heater is making a sizzling noise, this is a clear indicator of a water leak in the tank.
 When water drips on the burner a sizzling sound occurs.
 If you notice a sizzling water heater sound or water around the base of your heater, call a professional plumbing service right away.

-If you notice the water heater is making a humming noise, this may be due to a loose heating element.
+If you notice your water heater making humming noise, this may be due to a loose heating element.
+The hot water heater noises can lead to a bigger problem.
 When this component isn't properly tightened, it will vibrate throughout standard operation and will produce a noticable noise.
 Give our team a call by phone at (630) 968-0783 to receive assistance with this problem.

 How to Drain a Water Heater